geetikageetu/M1_FunApp_MyAlarmingDiary/README.md

 In this console application, you can add, view, edit and delete records.
 Records can be added with many information such as duration of task, name, address, time and date.
 File handling has been effectively used to keep the records.

 # 1_Requirement
+*personal Use:User can use it for their daily personal use .
+He can write or save daily tasks and meeting.
+*For maintaining data: we can use it to save our monthly expenses.Grosarry or paying bills data .
+*Office work: we can maintain or office credentials .
+*important data : students, adults can use it for inhence thair hobbies with security so no one can see their info .

+# 2_Design
 In this we need to have log in Account .
 We use file management system to save our files and racod. we will use google calander  as to create a to do list.
 The basic user-defined functions used in this project are listed below: